 Rates debtors are assessed individually thereafter collectively, considering factors such as payment histories and ratios, qualitative factors e.g. correspondence from attorneys, disputes about certain accounts, etc.

 1.36.5 Derecognition

-The municipality derecognises a statutory receivable, or a part thereof, when:
+The group derecognises a statutory receivable, or a part thereof, when:

-- the rights to the cash flows from the receivable are settled, expire or are waived; - the municipality transfers control of the statutory receivable and substantially all the risks and rewards of ownership of the asset to another entity; or
+the rights to the cash flows from the receivable are settled, expire or are waived;